PathFinder: A unified approach for handling paths in graph query languages: Backbone of and the WALK Semantics

-The described procedure continues until $\textsf{Open}$ is empty, meaning that there are no more states to expand and all reachable nodes have been found with a \textsf{WALK} from the starting node $v$.
-It is important to mention that, when choosing to use BFS, this algorithm has the added benefit of returning the \textsf{SHORTEST WALK} to every reachable node, since it always prioritizes the shortest paths when traversing the product graph.
-For DFS an arbitrary path is returned.
+The procedure continues until $\textit{Open}$ is empty, meaning that there are no more states to expand and all reachable nodes have been found with a walk from the starting node $v$.
+We note that \textit{Solutions} stores the pointers to states in \textit{Visited}, which define a solution path.
+So, for each tuple $(n,q,e,prev)$ in \textit{Solutions} after running the algorithm, a path from $v$ to $n$ can be reconstructed using the $prev$ part of search states stored in \textit{Visited}.
+Furthermore, solutions can be enumerated once the algorithm terminates, or returned as soon as they are detected (line 10).
+This approach allows for a pipelined execution of the algorithm.
+Using BFS guarantees that the returned path is indeed shortest.